ORCID iD: 0000-0002-4176-2947

 Patricia graduated with a B.Sc. in Biochemistry, and M.Sc. in Biotechnology from the National University Ireland, Galway.
-She then worked as a research technician at the Wellcome Trust Research Laboratories for six months before commencing a PhD in cardiovascular genetics at St Bartholomew’s Hospital.
-Patricia was awarded a PhD in Medicine in 1995, and following a post-doctoral fellowship at University College London (NIH funded), she joined the William Harvey Research Institute as a Lecturer in 1998.
+She then worked at the Wellcome Trust Research Laboratories for six months before commencing a PhD in cardiovascular genetics at St Bartholomew’s Hospital.
+Patricia was awarded a PhD in Medicine in 1995 and following a post-doctoral fellowship at University College London (NIH funded), she joined the William Harvey Research Institute as a Lecturer in 1998.
 In 2007 she was appointed Professor of Molecular Medicine.

 For a full list of publications click here

 *denotes joint first or last author and # denotes the corresponding author.